bitpay/bitpay-checkout-for-woocommerce/readme.txt

 Key features:

-* Support all bitcoin wallets that support payment protocol
+* Support all bitcoin and bitcoin cash wallets that support payment protocol
-* Price in your local currency, let customers pay with bitcoin
+* Price in your local currency, let customers pay with bitcoin and bitcoin cash
-* Have an overview of all your bitcoin payments in your BitPay merchant dashboard at https://bitpay.com
+* Have an overview of all your bitcoin and bitcoin cash payments in your BitPay merchant dashboard at https://bitpay.com
-* Refund your customers in bitcoin in your BitPay merchant dashboard at https://bitpay.com
+* Refund your customers in bitcoin or bitcoin cash in your BitPay merchant dashboard at https://bitpay.com

 = Installation =
 This plugin requires Woocommerce.
 Please make sure you have Woocommerce installed.

 1. Get started by signing up for a [BitPay merchant account.](https://bitpay.com/dashboard/signup)
-1. Download the latest version of the BitPay plugin from the [Wordpress site.](https://downloads.wordpress.org/plugin/bitpay-for-woocommerce.2.2.14.zip)
-1. Install the latest version of the BitPay plugin for Woocommerce:
-	* Navigate to your WordPress Admin Panel and select Plugins > Add New > Upload Plugin.
-	* Select the downloaded plugin and click "Install Now".
-	* Select "Activate Plugin" to complete installation.
+1. Search for the BitPay plugin: Plugins -> Add New -> Search plugins and type `BitPay`
+1. Select `bitpay-for-woocommerce` and click on 'Install Now' and then on `Activate Plugin`

 = Connecting BitPay and Woocommerce =
 After you have installed the BitPay plugin, you can configure the plugin: